Germany supports refugees in Jordan, Lebanon and Turkey

 Life is not about food and shelter alone.
 It’s also about pride, dignity, art, culture and language.

-Meanwhile in Istanbul, the Goethe-Institut is offering film projects and workshops for refugee filmmakers and artists as well as language courses for refugees who have received residence permits for Germany.
-One art project, for instance, was called “Tell me your story” with narrative, literary and audio-visual elements.
-With story-telling techniques, photography and in interviews, young Syrian refugees told stories of their time before, during and after their escape from Syria.
-These stories often show evidence of an absurd reality of life, between fragile normality and banal brutality.
-The stories and testimonies will feature permanently on the website of the Goethe-Institut Turkey.
+One art project, for instance, was called “Tell me your story” and included narrative, literary and audio-visual elements.
+With storytelling techniques, photography and in interviews, young Syrian refugees told stories of their time before, during and after their escape from Syria.
+These stories often show evidence of an absurd reality, of lives between fragile normality and banal brutality.
+The stories and testimonies are featured permanently on the website of the Goethe-Institut Turkey.

 Jordan and Lebanon

-In this way, it can contribute to rekindling creativity and developing new perspectives.
-Playing music, painting or dancing can help to break through the everyday thought cycle and to dispel the numbness of trauma.”
-It is therefore necessary to make staying there more bearable.
+Art can play a very important role by giving people something new to think about and requiring creative concentration.
+In this way, it can help rekindle creativity and develop new perspectives.
+Playing music, painting or dancing can help to break through the everyday thought cycle and to dispel the numbness of trauma.
+Such activities are therefore necessary in order to make the stay in the refugee camp more bearable.